 As part of obtaining reasonable assurance about whether the Academy's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements; noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and is described in the accompanying schedule of findings and questioned costs as item 2024-001 through 2024-002.
+The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and is described in the accompanying schedule of findings and questioned costs as items 2024-001, 2024-002 and 2024-003.